 But did you know that your dentist may employ a variety of cleaning techniques depending on your specific needs?

 When you grasp the many sorts of dental cleaning treatments, you will be better able to comprehend the terminology your dentist is using as well as what it takes to maintain your oral health and keep your smile bright.

 A prophylaxis cleaning is a routine cleaning that is meant to remove a specified amount of plaque and tartar from the surface of your teeth, between your teeth, and on your gums.
 It is most commonly performed on patients who have an overall healthy mouth and who practice good oral hygiene.
 Additionally, it will remove surface stains from your teeth.

-This cleaning will most likely be performed at one of your regularly scheduled dental appointments.
-It is also usually performed by a dental hygienist, but your dentist has the skills and knowledge to perform prophylaxis cleaning too if need be.
+This type of dental cleaning will most likely be performed at one of your regularly scheduled dental appointments.
+It is typically performed by a dental hygienist, but your dentist has the skills and knowledge to perform prophylaxis cleaning too if required.

 If you haven't seen a dentist in a long time, you're likely to have a significant amount of plaque buildup on and between your teeth, as well as on your gums and tongue.
 A thorough debridement, also known as deep cleaning, is a procedure that eliminates plaque and tartar from all areas of your mouth.

 Your dentist will inspect your mouth to determine whether or not you require a gross debridement cleaning procedure.
 If necessary, a thorough debridement is carried out before the administration of normal prophylaxis.

 If you are suffering from gum disorders such as gingivitis or periodontitis this type of cleaning may be recommended for you.
 This is a more intrusive, non-surgical teeth cleaning method.